vload/Tetris/README.md

 - left arrow: move the tetromino to the left
 - right arrow: move the tetromino to the right
 - down arrow: move the tetromino down
-- escape: close the game
-There is also a menu that allows tweaking the certain delays in the game.

 The binary can be found in the `build\Release` directory if you followed the installation steps above.